-Working closely with members of the Legislative LGBT Caucus and our allied partners in the Legislature, Equality California sponsors and supports pro-equality state legislation in Sacramento.
-Together, we’ve enacted the strongest statewide civil rights protections for LGBTQ people in the nation.
-As of December 2018, Equality California has passed 142 state bills and resolutions aimed at advancing LGBTQ civil rights and social justice.
+Working closely with members of the California Legislative LGBTQ Caucus and other pro-equality legislators, Equality California sponsors and supports pro-equality state legislation in Sacramento.
+Together, we’ve enacted the strongest statewide civil rights protections for LGBTQ+ people in the nation.
+As of January 2020, Equality California has passed 150 state bills and resolutions advancing LGBTQ+ civil rights and social justice.

 Status: Introduced in the Senate

 This budget proposal requests funds to promote the creation of an online training on school site and community resources for the support of LGBTQ+ pupils and strategies to increase support for LGBTQ+ pupils and thereby improve overall school climate.
 The training will be designed for use by teachers and other certificated employees in schools operated by a school district or county office of education and charter schools.
 This funding would continue California’s leadership in supporting safe and supportive school environments for LGBTQ+ youth.

 Co-sponsored by nearly every member of California’s Congressional delegation, the Equality Act will provide federal civil rights protections to LGBTQ people across the country.
 Specifically, the Equality Act will amend existing federal civil rights laws — including the Civil Rights Act of 1964, the Fair Housing Act, the Equal Credit Opportunity Act and the Jury Selection and Services Act — to explicitly prohibit discrimination on the basis of sexual orientation and gender identity.
 The bill will also amend the Civil Rights Act of 1964 to prohibit discrimination in public spaces and services and federally funded programs on the basis of sex.

 Status: House floor vote expected on February 25, 2021.
 Introduced in the Senate.